-When it comes to restaurants, some might say that “something’s gotta give.”
+When it comes to all-you-can-eat dining, some might say that “something’s got to give.”
 You can’t have great prices, top quality and a lot of food, all in the same place.
 But in the land of possibilities, we have buffets that prove that logic to be completely wrong.
-Here are some of the best buffets in Las Vegas.
+Here are some of the can’t-miss buffets in Las Vegas.

-The gates of food heaven have opened up for you at the Bellagio.
-Royal columns, golden accents and a skylight atrium get you into a mindset for a full on food immersion.
-A team of chefs are on hand, preparing made-to-order (gluten-free, if you so desire) pancakes, seafood dishes, meats, seasonal vegetable, etc. If that doesn’t suit your group, ask for the Chef’s Table − an exclusive experience for $25 extra per person that sits up to 18 people.
-The lamb, table-carved prime rib, artisanal cheeses and house-made fondue for dipping fruit and marshmallows will make you forget forking up the extra cash.
-Or attend a Gourmet Dinner Friday or Saturday night to savor some of the world’s finest caviars, house-made blinis and hand-rolled sushi.
-This buffet gets five stars for its exclusive experiences, selection, quality, friendly and attentive service, and expertise.
+Food utopia awaits you at Bellagio.
+Royal columns, golden accents and a skylight atrium get you into a mindset for a full-on culinary immersion.
+A team of chefs is on hand, preparing made-to-order pancakes (gluten-free, if you so desire), seafood dishes, meats, seasonal vegetables and more.
+If that doesn’t suit your fine tastes, make a reservation for the Chef’s Table − an exclusive experience that sits up to 18 in the heart of the action.
+The lamb, table-carved prime rib, artisanal cheeses, and house-made fondue for dipping fruit and marshmallows will make you forget forking up the extra fee.
+Or attend a Gourmet Dinner on Friday or Saturday night to savor some of the world’s finest caviars, house-made blinis and hand-rolled sushi.
+It doesn’t get more exclusive than this.

 We might as well say it.
-This is the best brunch buffet in Las Vegas on a Sunday morning.
-BLT Steak hosts the extravagant experience in its sleek, dark marble accented space.
-Ask for a guided tour of the selection before you start on endless pours of Perrier-Jouet champagne.
+This is one of the top brunch buffets in Las Vegas on a Sunday morning, and only on Sunday mornings.
+BLT Steak at Bally’s Las Vegas hosts this exquisite experience in its sleek, dark marble-accented space.
+Ask for a guided tour of the selections before you start on endless pours of Nicolas Feuillatte champagne.
 You’ll be greeted by a waiter or waitress in a tux who will try to hold your attention while you count every second you wait to indulge in this enticing display.
-If you can manage the wait, a basket of Gruyere cheese-flavored popovers will make their way to your table with the champagne.
-Then you're free to roam and graze on prime rib, lobster tail, fresh shucked oysters, king-sized crab legs, truffle mashed potatoes, custom omelets, and banana pudding.
-Sterling Buffet is indisputably a five-star buffet for its incredible service, exclusive experience, killer ambiance, delicious cuisine and high-quality ingredients.
+As you sit down, a basket of giant Gruyere cheese-flavored popovers will make their way to your table with the champagne – or mimosas if you’re feeling extra brunch-y.
+Then jump into line and fill your plate with prime rib, lobster tails, freshly shucked oysters, king-sized crab legs, truffle mashed potatoes, custom omelets, and banana-bread-pudding French toast.
+Elegance and indulgence, all in one place.